Islamic Studies Program

 Sundays: 10:00 AM - 12:00 PM

-• The emergence of Islamic sects
+• The formation of Islamic sects

-• Introduction to the four Sunni schools of thought
+• Introduction to the four Sunni schools

-• Introduction to Shia Islam
+• Introduction to Shiite Islam

 • Understanding Salafi thought